kalpit00/DrKetanPatel/README.md

 ## 👥 Credits

-Designed and developed for Dr. Ketan Patel and Dr. Reena Patel of Mona Eye Hospital.
+Designed and developed for Dr. Ketan Patel and Dr. Reena Patel of Mona Eye Hospital, by Kalpit Patel.